 - Identify the physical properties of H2S

-- Understand the health hazards of exposure and evalutate the risks
+- Understand the health hazards of exposure and evaluate the risks

 - Apply control measures and monitor the effectiveness of control measures

-- Determine where H2S can be located in your jobsite
+- Determine where H2S can be located on your job site

 - Perform hazard assessment and control